Nine Entertainment Continues Share Buy-Back

 Nine Entertainment Co.
 Holdings Limited (AU:NEC) has released an update.

 Nine Entertainment Co.
-Holdings Limited has released an update on its stock buy-back program, announcing the purchase of an additional 332,000 ordinary shares.
-This latest transaction brings the total number of shares bought back to 106,599,108.
-The announcement, dated May 23, 2024, underscores the company’s continued efforts to return value to shareholders through its ongoing buy-back initiative.
+Holdings Limited has announced an update on its stock buy-back program, with a total of 107,256,024 ordinary shares repurchased to date and an additional 338,000 shares bought back on the previous day.
+This ongoing initiative is part of the company’s effort to manage its share capital effectively.

 For further insights into AU:NEC stock, check out TipRanks’ Stock Analysis page.